franconte98/Kvoke/README.md

 # Kinit
-An IaC solution for automated on-premise Kubernetes cluster initialization.
+An IaC solution to create Kubernetes OnPremise clusters.